logsearch/workspace/docs/LaunchTestLogSearchCluster.md

+---
-# Launch a local test LogSearch cluster
+title: "Launch a local test LogSearch cluster"
+---

 The LogSearch Workspace contains a copy of bosh-lite, which enables you to deploy a local LogSearch cluster using Linux Containers rather than actual VMs.